-- Designate land in the comprehensive plan to support household growth forecasts and address the community's share of the region's affordable housing need through development and redevelopment at a range of densities. - Use state, regional, and federal sources of funding and/or financing and development tools allowed by state law to facilitate the development of new lifecycle and affordable housing. - Plan for affordable housing that meets the needs of multigenerational households. - Develop or use programs to preserve the existing stock of naturally occurring affordable housing.
+- Designate land in the comprehensive plan to support household growth forecasts and address the community's share of the region's affordable housing need through development and redevelopment at a range of densities. - Use state, regional, and federal sources of funding and/or financing and development tools allowed by state law to facilitate the development of new lifecycle and affordable housing. - Plan for affordable housing that meets the needs of multigenerational households. - Plan for future staged growth through 2040 and beyond to accommodate a variety of housing choices based on local needs.